umake/make/README.md

 ```

 If you cloned `make` to be used as a git submodule, all Makeballs are
-already avaiable for you!
+already available for you!
 Just create a symbolic link:

     ln -s make/conf/